JoyZine

 New questions

-Professor Norman MacLeod, keeper of palaeontology at the UK's Natural History Museum, commented that this type of study enabled scientists to open up new research questions about extinct (and living) creatures.
+Professor Norman MacLeod, keeper of palaeontology at the 's Natural History Museum, commented that this type of study enabled scientists to open up new research questions about extinct (and living) creatures.
 "Scaling relationships, for example, are used to estimate maximum travelling speeds of ancient animals based on the size of their feet and the length of their stride," he explained.

 "Researchers will look for deviations in trends.
 When an animal deviates strongly raises valid research questions about the design of that animal.
 For example, if you plot brain size versus body size, there is a nice, regular relationship—but in humans, we are way off the scale.
 "That's because there's been much greater brain development in humans than in any other animal."